East Coast

 Located in Downtown Memphis, Beale Street offers dining, shopping and entertainment.
 Credit: Catherine Parker

-As the home to rock n’ roll, its name is mentioned in over 1,000 different songs.
-A visit to Memphis is like taking an Introduction to Rock N’ Roll class without sitting in a classroom or doing any homework.
+Memphis is the home of rock’ n’ roll, and its name is mentioned in over 1,000 different songs.
+A visit to Memphis is like taking an Introduction to Rock’ n’ Roll class without sitting in a classroom or doing any homework.
 Just visit the top museums and attractions for music in Memphis.

-Roll n’ roll started in the 50s though music has been an integral part of the Mississippi River culture.
-Long before record labels, laborers used music to cope through hard, physical labor.
-Then on Sundays, worshippers praised with gospel in the churches across the Delta.
+Roll n’ roll started in the 1950s, though music has been an integral part of Mississippi River culture since before record labels.
+Long before record labels, laborers used music to cope with hard, physical labor.
+Then, on Sundays, worshippers praised God with gospel music in churches across the Delta.

 For the richest experience, start with the Memphis Rock N’ Soul Museum for an overview of music history in Memphis.
 Then head to the iconic record labels to learn more about the different genres.
-Each help explain the Memphis sound and are best places for music in Memphis with teens .
+Each helps explain the Memphis sound and one of the best things to do in Memphis with kids.

 Nashville Weekend Itinerary